What We Do

 Green Our Planet also wove the creation of farmers markets into its fifth-grade curriculum, so students could learn how to create a business out of their school gardens.
 In partnership with the Bank of Nevada, Green Our Planet launched a green financial literacy program where the banks pair bankers with each school’s farmers market students to help them launch their green businesses.
 Now ten local banks partner with over 20 Las Vegas schools and participate in the Financial Literacy Program.

-Green Our Planet trains CCSD teachers to teach the 800 page, Pre-K-5 Garden STEAM curriculum through 15-hour training sessions that take place six times each year.
-These trainings are approved by the Nevada Board of Education, and teachers earn 1 PDE credit or 5 CUs for participating.
+Green Our Planet trains CCSD teachers how to teach experientially in outdoor and indoor (hydroponic) gardens through 15-hour training sessions that take place numerous times each year.
+The trainings are approved by the Nevada Board of Education and teachers earn 1 PDE credit or 5 CUs for participating.
 During the 7.5 hour face-to-face session, teachers learn basic gardening tips, get to explore and practice the lessons created by Green Our Planet, which follow Next Generation Science Standards, to be used in their outdoor learning gardens, learn from experts on a variety of topics like composting, pollinator gardens and more.
-At the trainings, teachers complete a project to benefit their outdoor classroom space and community.
-Check out this video to see a typical teacher training session.
+Teachers also complete a project to benefit their outdoor classroom space and community.
+Click here to see a video for our outdoor, STEAM 101 teacher training session.
+Click here to see a typical hydroponics teacher training session.

 In addition to the full day teacher training, Green Our Planet offers 3-hour Garden 101 workshops in partnership with the University of Nevada Cooperative Extension.
 These workshops are held multiple times during the year.
 Watch this video of a typical Garden 101 workshop.
 Green Our Planet also offers schools one-on-one teacher training sessions conducted by a Green Our Planet teacher trainer that are held in the school’s garden.